replicatedhq/troubleshoot.sh/docs/source/analyze/goldpinger.md

 ## Parameters

 - ##### `filePath` (Optional)
   Optional parameter pointing to where goldpinger results are collected.
-By default this will be `goldpinger/check_all.json`
+By default, this is `goldpinger/check_all.json`

 ## Example Analyzer Definition